linkml/archived-template-configurator/README.md

 ```

 __Note:__ This could really be generalized with very little effort.
+It is probably what Jinja looked like
+in its early days ...